715209/livestreaming-website/README.md

 # livestreaming-website

+Just a livestreaming website for fun.

-Will probably change the name but haven't worked on this for a while
+Will probably change the name later.

+Haven't worked on this for a while so figuring out what i did.